seewe/dataCompare/README.md

 his local storage.
-INPUT : Several fields are shown here: -\> Title of the report : User need to provide a title to the report. -\> Author name : user need to provide his name here -\> Report context : User need to provide a small paragraph which describe the context or purpose of the report OUTPUTS : After clicking on ‘RUN’ button, the html report will appear at the middle of the boby and a ‘SAVE’ button will appear to download the report.
-NOTE : This report is interactive. user can update it by entering new values and click on ‘RUN’.
+INPUT : Several fields are shown here: -\> Title of the report : User need to provide a title to the report. -\> Author name : user need to provide his name here -\> Report context : User need to provide a small paragraph which describes the context or purpose of the report OUTPUTS : After clicking on ‘RUN’ button, the html report will appear at the middle of the boby and a ‘SAVE’ button will appear to download the report.
+NOTE : This report is interactive. user can updates it by entering new values and clicks on ‘RUN’.